 I was just working on my own lesson plans for the year, both for our homeschool and for teaching art part time.
 A few friends asked me to send them a copy of our lesson planner pages that I use.
 I thought this might be nice to share with you all too.

-This is “supposed to” be an editable pdf, which means you’re “supposed to” be able to type in the blanks.
-It hasn’t worked for all versions of Adobe Reader though.
-If you are having trouble opening this file, make sure you don’t have a pop up blocker blocking pdfs from opening, and that you have Adobe Acrobat Reader installed.
+Also, if you are having trouble opening this file, make sure you don’t have a pop-up blocker blocking pdfs from opening, and that you have Adobe Acrobat Reader installed.
 It may not work on mobile devices.

-To download the planner, just click on the image above, or download your lesson planner here.
+To download the planner, just click download your lesson planner here.

 If you want the font to match, I’m using Glass Antiqua, available for free from Google Web Fonts, www.google.com/webfonts